josephfh/wuneu-radio/README.md

 ## Startup audio

 Initiating the three mplayer processes on a Pi Zero takes exactly _one handful_ of seconds.
-After a the 1 minute silent wait for
+After a the 30 second silent wait for
-Rasbian to load, pulseaudio to start etc, you can reward your patient radio listener with a startup track.
-I've included one in this project that you will either find amusing or a little too creepy.
+Rasbian to load pulseaudio etc., you can reward your patient radio listener with a startup track.
 You can replace it with your own, and update the duration (in seconds) at the top of _wuneu-radio.py_

 ## Tips